sing2032/portfolio/README.md

 # Jasleen Singh - Web Dev II Portfolio

 ## Project Explanation
-I started with the design I did in UX Design I class using Figma.
+I started with the design I did in UX Design-I class using Figma.
 For this project I used Bootstrap.

 ### Challenges
 - Using Bootstrap for the first time